 16. Spring Boot also provides command line interface(CLI) to develop and test applications quickly.

-17. It provides support of most commonly used build tools like Maven & Gradle.
+17. It offers support of most commonly used build tools like Maven & Gradle.

 1) Spring Boot Starters